-In describing the two parties into which modern society divides itself,- the democrat and the conservative,- I said, Bonaparte represents the democrat, or the party of men of business, against the stationary or conservative party.
-I omitted then to say, what is material to the statement, namely that these two parties differ only as young and old.
+In describing the two parties into which modern society divides itself,-the democrat and the conservative,-I caid, Bonaparte represents the Democrat, or the party of men of business, against the stationary or conservative party.
+I omitted then to say, what is material to the statement, namely, that these two parties differ only as young and old.
 The democrat is a young conservative; the conservative is an old democrat.
-The aristocrat is the democrat ripe and gone to seed;- because both parties stand on the one ground of the supreme value of property, which one endeavors to get, and the other to keep.
-Bonaparte may be said to represent the whole history of this party, its youth and its age; yes, and with poetic justice its fate, in his own.
+The aristocrat is the democrat ripe, and gone to seed, - because both parties stand on the one ground of the supreme value of property, which one endeavors to get, and the other to keep.
+Bonaparte may be said to represent the whole history of this party, its youth and its age; yes, and with poetic justice, its fate, in his own.
 The counter-revolution, the counter-party, still waits for its organ and representative, in a lover and a man of truly public and universal aims.

 Here was an experiment, under the most favorable conditions, of the powers of intellect without conscience.
-Never was such a leader so endowed and so weaponed; never leader found such aids and followers.
+Never was such a leader so endowed, and so weaponed; never leader found such aids and followers.
 And what was the result of this vast talent and power, of these immense armies, burned cities, squandered treasures, immolated millions of men, of this demoralized Europe?
 It came to no result.
-All passed away like the smoke of his artillery, and left no trace.
+All passed away, like the smoke of his artillery, and left no trace.
 He left France smaller, poorer, feebler, than he found it; and the whole contest for freedom was to be begun again.
-The attempt was in principle suicidal.
-France served him with life and limb and estate, as long as it could identify its interest with him; but when men saw that after victory was another war; after the destruction of armies, new conscriptions; and they who had toiled so desperately were never nearer to the reward,they could not spend what they had earned, nor repose on their down-beds, nor strut in their chateaux,- they deserted him.
-Men found that his absorbing egotism was deadly to all other men.
+The attempt was, in principle, suicidal.
+France served him with life, and limb, and estate, as long as it could identify its interest with him;

+but when men saw that after victory was another war; after the destruction of armies, new conscriptions; and they who had toiled so desperately were never nearer to the reward, - they could not spend what they had earned, nor repose on their down-beds, nor strut in their chateaux, - they Men found that his absorbing deserted him. egotism was deadly to all other men.
 It resembled the torpedo, which inflicts a succession of shocks on any one who takes hold of it, producing spasms which contract the muscles of the hand, so that the man can not open his fingers; and the animal inflicts new and more violent shocks, until he paralyzes and kills his victim.
-So this exorbitant egotist narrowed, impoverished and absorbed the power and existence of those who served him; and the universal cry of France and of Europe in 1814 was, "Enough of him"; "Assez de Bonaparte."
+So, this exorbitant egotist narrowed, impoverished, and absorbed the power and existence of those who served him; and the universal cry of France, and of Europe, in 1814, was, "enough of him;" "assez de Bonaparte."

 It was not Bonaparte's fault.
-He did all that in him lay to live and thrive without moral principle.
-It was the nature of things, the eternal law of man and of the world which baulked and ruined him; and the result, in a million experiments, will be the same.
+He did all that in him lay, to live and thrive without moral principle.
+It was the nature of things, the eternal law of man and of the world, which baulked and ruined him; and the result, in a million experiments, will be the same.
 Every experiment, by multitudes or by individuals, that has a sensual and selfish aim, will fail.
 The pacific Fourier will be as inefficient as the pernicious Napoleon.
-As long as our civilization is essentially one of property, of fences, of exclusiveness, it will be mocked by delusions.
-Our riches will leave us sick; there will be bitterness in our laughter, and our wine will burn our mouth.
-Only that good profits which we can taste with all doors open, and which serves all men.